vmware-archive/kubeless/README.md

 ```

 Let's dissect the command:

- - `get-python`: This is the name of the function we want to deploy.
+* `get-python`: This is the name of the function we want to deploy.
- - `--runtime python2.7`: This is the runtime we want to use to run our function.
+* `--runtime python2.7`: This is the runtime we want to use to run our function.
 Available runtimes are shown in the help information.
- - `--from-file test.py`: This is the file containing the function code.
+* `--from-file test.py`: This is the file containing the function code.
- - `--handler test.foobar`: This specifies the file and the exposed function that will be used when receiving requests.
+* `--handler test.foobar`: This specifies the file and the exposed function that will be used when receiving requests.
 In this example we are using the function `foobar` from the file `test.py`.
- - `--trigger-http`: This sets the function trigger.
-The available options are:
+* `--trigger-http`: This sets the function trigger.

+Other available trigger options are:

-   - `--trigger-http` to trigger the function using HTTP requests.
+* `--trigger-http` to trigger the function using HTTP requests.
-   - `--trigger-topic` to trigger the function with a certain Kafka topic.
+* `--trigger-topic` to trigger the function with a certain Kafka topic.
 See the [next example](#pubsub-function).
-   - `--schedule` to trigger the function following a certain schedule using Cron notation.
+* `--schedule` to trigger the function following a certain schedule using Cron notation.
 F.e. `--schedule "*/10 * * * *"` would trigger the function every 10 minutes.

 You can find the rest of options available when deploying a function executing `kubeless function deploy --help`